 361.11.9 Parent/Guardian Participation Agreement & Liability Waiver Form

 For all Youth Programs, the adult parent or legal guardian is required to sign and submit a university participation agreement and liability waiver prior to Youth participation.
 The Program Director is responsible for ensuring the Youth Program retains the forms and keeps them on file for all participants.
+Participation agreements and liability waivers are to be retained for at least 22 years after the Youth’s 18th birthday.

 The Program Director shall also submit a signed Liability Waiver for each Youth Program participant via email to Risk Management at youthprograms@calpoly.edu.